 Libertarian National Committee v.
 Holiday, No. 3:14-cv-00063 (E.D.
 Ky.), No. 17-6216 (6th Cir.
 Oct.
 29, 2017) - This case challenges a debate requirement limiting participation to candidates with "a realistic chance of winning" the election.
 It also requires that the candidate have raised at least \$100,000 for the campaign.
 On October 11, 2014, the District Court denied the plaintiff candidate injunctive relief that would permit him to participate in the debate.
 In September 2015, the judge ordered that there be a trial, and the state answered the Complaint.
 On September 29, 2017, the Court entered an order granting the Defendants' motion for summary judgment.
-Plaintiff appealed to the 6th Circuit, which affirmed in a decision entered on November 2, 2018.
-Plaintiffs' counsel is Chris Wiest: chris@cwiestlaw.com; 859-486-6850.
+Plaintiffs appealed to the 6th Circuit, which affirmed in November 2018.
+Plaintiffs are responsible for paying the defendant's litigation costs.
+Plaintiffs' counsel was Chris Wiest: chris@cwiestlaw.com; 859-486-6850.
 Robert Winter is counsel of record on appeal: robertawinterjr@gmail.com.